compute xrd command

 The first column contains the diffraction angle in the units (radians or degrees) provided with the 2Theta values.
 The second column contains the computed diffraction intensities as described above.

 The array can be accessed by any command that uses global values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 All array values calculated by this compute are “intensive”.

 This compute is part of the USER-DIFFRACTION package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 The compute_xrd command does not work for triclinic cells.